Excel Import Plugin 18.5 Documentation

 A comma-separated value or CSV file contains data in a form of numbers and text.
 A CSV file is a simple text file that consists of a sequence of characters or numbers called records.
 Each record is divided into fields and separated by delimiters such as a comma, semicolon, colon, or tab.
 These data are also transferrable into MagicDraw.

 With Excel Import, you can import table headings from an Excel or a CSV file into MagicDraw as schema classes and import data in each row from the file as the instance specifications of the schema classes.
 The plugin can import composite headers as multiple schema classes.

-Once importing data, you can use Excel Import to further modify the imported schema class and its instance specifications to map the schema class to a target element and create a class mapping that will be represented in a mapping diagram.
+Once imported, you can use Excel Import to map the schema class to a target element and create a class mapping that will be represented in a mapping diagram.
 You can also import data from an Excel or CSV file through the class mapping.
 However, the element the plugin will import varies according to the type of target element selected in the class mapping.
 Target elements that you can select are UML and SysML profiles, and a user model.

 The following are three possible types of elements resulting from importing data through a class mapping:

 - If you select a target element type from a UML profile, the plugin will import data as the same element type in the UML meta model.

 - If you select a target element type from a SysML profile, for example, a requirement or a block, the plugin will import data as the same element type in the SysML profile.

 - If you select a target element type from a user model, for example, a class or a block, the plugin will import data as the instance specification of a user model.

 You can also export the instance specifications or mapped elements into xls, xlsx, csv, or .txt format.
 The Excel Import plugin supports: